 The client needed me to fix a few problems with his 360-degree photograph of a Madrid soccer stadium: There was a noticeable shadow cast on the ground of the tripod-mounted camera, the colors of the photo were dull, and there were a few spots of dirt or water on the camera lens which ended up in the photo.

 I fixed these problems by digitally “erasing” the camera’s shadow and the dirty spots, and I enhanced the colors and contrast of the photo to make it more visually impressive.

-For both the Canes VR and LionVision VR apps, EON Sports hired me to design a double-sided marketing piece in the shape of a standard business card, and a poster.
+For both the Canes VR and LionVision VR apps, the client hired me to design a double-sided marketing piece in the shape of a standard business card, and a poster.
 The cards and posters were needed in a rush and for a low-budget, so I had to keep their designs simple.
 I based the color schemes of these marketing items on the respective university team’s colors: orange, green, and white for Canes, and dark blue and white for LionVision.

 Both sides of the marketing card for LionVision and the poster for Canes are shown here:

 I designed mockups of point-of-purchase (POP) displays which would hold Canes VR or LionVision VR headsets in retail stores.
 These mockup images I created were based on a photograph of an unrelated POP display, from which I heavily modified to suit the branding of the EON Sports products.
 The client instructed me to use the marketing cards and posters I had designed earlier as parts of the POP displays’ designs.